Data-to-Insight-Center/vector-volume-discovery-pipeline/README.md

 # vector-volume-discovery-pipeline

-The **Vector Volume Discovery Pipeline** is a scalable, multimodal retrieval system for discovering content in document images using vector embeddings.
-This system uses the **ColPali model**, which combines SigLIP image patch embeddings with a Gemma-2B language model, to generate **ColBERT-style multi-vector representations** of document pages.
-These vectors are stored and queried via a **Qdrant** vector database.
+The Vector Volume Discovery Pipeline is a multimodal retrieval system for searching document images using dense vector similarity.
+It encodes each page into ColBERT-style multi-vector embeddings and stores them in Qdrant for fast, semantic search.
+The system supports both image and text queries and routes top-K results through vision-language models for context-aware generation.
+This project also benchmarks four similarity functions - cosine, dot product, euclidean, and manhattan - to evaluate retrieval quality across real-world textbook queries.
 This repository includes code to host the models, generate embeddings, and run a backend FastAPI server for retrieval and generation tasks.

 ---